codecygen/104-EJS-Templating-Engine-With-MVC-MongoDBwithMongoose-SessionsandCookies-Authentication/README.md

 ## Authentication
 ![Authentication Photo](https://github.com/codecygen/104-EJS-Templating-Engine-With-MVC-MongoDBwithMongoose-SessionsandCookies-Authentication/blob/main/Images/Screenshot%20from%202023-09-28%2015-18-35.png)

+## Authorization
+Authorization is all about which person can view which page and can perform which actions.

-For authentication, middleware functions are used.
+For authorization, middleware functions are used.

 ```javascript
 // authMiddleware.js